ofsgit/CheapAmlogicSTB/p212/Unbrick (Flashing)/README.md

 * After Completing, Unplug the box and eject the sdcard

 # After All Steps
-* Flash the box with Any firmware or the CheapAmlogicBox Firmware
+* Flash the box with Any firmware or the CheapAmlogicBox Firmware.